eduardochico/NewsProvider/README.md

 # NewsProvider

-This project contains a simple NestJS backend service for fetching viral news from Mexico using the Grok API.
+This project contains a simple NestJS backend that demonstrates how to make a **Hello World** request to the Grok API.

 ## Setup